sarahjadeshu/retail-site/README.md

 >- Incorporates working shopping cart and check-out system.
 >- Includes log-in/registration functionality so that users may create a wishlist of items that they want to save.
 >- Creating an account allows user to save personal and payment info.
+>- Includes "share" functionality so that users can share items to others.
 >- Deploy with Render.

 > Technologies:  Javascript, HTML, CSS, React, Node, Express